 This site is a place of entry, orientation, and connection.
 It is a point of arrival into the precinct from the light rail.
-It is a gateway to the Thai Town hub.
+It is a gateway to Thaitown.

 New Century Garden is interpreted as a place of rest and reflection that explores the experience of arrival in a new cultural landscape and reinforces Haymarket's identity with creative lighting.
 It addresses the needs of everyday life, offering comfort, protection, a place to recharge and connect, and a space to play.
-It welcomes all types of people to engage with Asian cultures, invites people to immerse themselves in the unique character of the area and hints at what Thai Town has to offer.
+It welcomes all types of people to engage with Asian cultures, invites people to immerse themselves in the unique character of the area and hints at what Thaitown has to offer.
 It responds to the city as it changes day and night and creates a precinct landmark that welcomes and orientates visitors.

-Examples of public art that could welcome people to Thai Town (left to right)
+Examples of public art that could welcome people to Thaitown (left to right)

-Suspended umbrelllas in Hua Hin, Thailand
+Suspended umbrellas in Hua Hin, Thailand Image licenced to City of Sydney